sourcegraph/handbook/content/departments/engineering/teams/cody/cody-gateway/using.md

    1. If you have the license key on hand, you can also use the [license key lookup tool](https://sourcegraph.com/site-admin/dotcom/product/licenses).
 3. View data in "Cody services" section

 Usage data is collected on a variety of events going through Cody Gateway, which is then sent to BigQuery.
-To learn more, see [Usage events](./index.md#usage-events).
+For more advanced use cases, see [Usage events](./index.md#usage-events) for more details.

 ## Migrating from Anthropic/OpenAI completions